yanwing61/SeatSetter/README.md

 # 🪑SeatSetter

-SeatSetter is a dynamic web application designed for event organizers.
+SeatSetter is a dynamic web application designed for event organizers to be used on desktop.
 With its intuitive drag-and-drop interface, managing and visualizing seating assignments for events has never been more efficient.

 ## 🪑Features
 - Drag-and-Drop Interface: An interactive and user-friendly way to assign guests to tables.